TQM: Total Quality Management

 Furthermore, the synchronized efforts may fuel economies of scale, as collaborative efforts coalesce in a common, collective purpose to curtail costs and expand operations.

-ROLE OF CONTROLS, AUDITS, ACCREDITATION, OR CERTIFICATIONS IN QUALITY SYSTEM.
+ROLE OF CONTROLS, AUDITS, ACCREDITATION, OR CERTIFICATIONS IN QUALITY SYSTEM

 - Controls—system controls help to deductively identify the existence of an internal problem.
 Walter Shewhart’s control charts which feature maximum and minimum control limits may cue management into possible system malfunctions.
 If data exceeds the normal range—transcends maximum and minimum control limits—a problem may exist.
 See Supra, Question 2), 11.
 Therefore, controls reveal internal problems to effectuate system improvement.

-- Audits—a disciplined, internal assessment tool that combines “informed professional judgment” with “evidence, analysis, and convention,” to weigh the totality of evidence in fashioning improvement. [xxvii]Audits serve the role of harnessing top management leadership to effect system improvement.
+- Audits—a disciplined, internal assessment tool that combines “informed professional judgment” with “evidence, analysis, and convention,” to weigh the totality of the evidence in fashioning improvement. [xxvii]Audits serve the role of harnessing top management leadership to effect system improvement.

 - Accreditation/Certifications—Accreditations and certifications represent marketable differentiations to catalyze global competitiveness.
 For example, Iona Hagan School of Business, an AACSB accredited institution, satisfies certain academic performance-based criteria attributed to quality business education.
 Certifications/certification audits likewise assume higher quality through documentation of systems and adherence to standards.
 For instance, ISO 9000 and ISO 14000 constitute international registered performance audit standards designed to improve company operations.